shirelaktoun/secondbrain/_pages/about.md

 permalink: /about
 ---

-*This is an about page.*
+*About this web site*

-Feel free to tell the world about what you love! 😍
+This is my website to display my thoughts and ideas, refined through the process of Zettelkasten ! 😍